KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-WeatherEffects by cgillinger](https://github.com/cgillinger/MMM-WeatherEffects)

-1. Warning: No LICENSE file.
-2. Recommendation: No ESLint configuration was found.
+1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
+2. ESLint issues:
+   - node-helper.js: Line 66, Column 56: 'payload' is defined but never used. (rule: no-unused-vars)

 ### [MMM-weatherforecast by jharttech](https://github.com/jharttech/MMM-weatherforecast)